airborne007/v2sub/README.md

     # v2sub remove --help
     Usage: v2sub remove [OPTIONS]

-      remove subscribe and it's nodes.
+      remove subscribe and it\'s nodes.

     Options:
       --name TEXT        name of subscribe will be removed, if not provided,